Signs of Overtraining by Volume vs Intensity

 Overtraining by intensity affects the nervous system.

 As I often remind my students, a good strength workout should leave you with a slight tremor in your hands.
 This indicates that your nervous system has been stimulated and fatigued.
 But this should be transient.
 With proper nutrition, supplementation and rest such signs should disappear soon enough.
-On that note Taurine is your best ally post workout to calm down your nervous system contrary to popular belief – contrary to energy drinks ingredient lists.
+On that note Taurine is your best ally post workout to calm down your nervous system – contrary to what some popular energy drinks ingredient lists suggest.

 Overtraining by volume can deplete the Yang neurotransmitters.
 This would result in apathy and depression.
 Which is, by the way, a good indicator of a well designed overreaching phase.
 As my mentor Pierre Roy was apt to mention, if your joints are not aching and your moral in the drain after an overreaching phase you’ve not been training, you were pretending!